VegaDeftwing/OpGuidesHugoSrc/content/Engineering/33-aiml.md

 ... next node over probably shares many parameters (weight sharing), the computation graph could just share this overlap to reduce parameters.
 Saves memory

 ​	weight sharing forces the layer to learn a specific feature extractor.
-Multiple layers could be learned in parrallel, as only detecting one feature (like vertical lines) may not be helpful.
+Multiple layers could be learned in parallel, as only detecting one feature (like vertical lines) may not be helpful.

-​	on images this is commonly done as seperate detectors on color channels and multiple for specific feauters.
-Each higer layer is for a more complex feature, with mulitple channels of features.
+​	on images this is commonly done as separate detectors on color channels and multiple for specific feasters.
+Each higher layer is for a more complex feature, with multiple channels of features.

 Basically,